drewbarontini/tmcss-slides/book.md

 </div>
 ```

-A higher-level module now handles the structure.
-The individual module doesn't need to control its layout; it should flex and fit in any container.
+This is an example of the grid we use, but the concept of a grid handing the structure is what's important here.The individual module doesn't need to control its layout; it should flex and fit in any container.

 4. Exploring the "why"
 ----------------------